 In 2011 I was dealing with severe health issues, chronic knee and joint pains and an under-functioning thyroid.
 I had been diagnosed with hypothyroidism, and western doctors told me that I’d have to take a medication every day for the rest of my life because there was no cure.

-After years of pushing my body to extremes in the fitness industry both as body builder and a cover model, my body started to give in.
+After years of pushing my body to extremes in the fitness industry both as to body builder and a cover model, my body started to give in.
 I wasn’t living a balanced life, even though it looked like a very healthy one.

 The stress on my body caused an autoimmune disease called vasculitis.
 I was treated with several different drugs to suppress my immune system.
-This in turn had an effect on both my thyroid and my adrenal glands.
+This, in turn, had an effect on both my thyroid and my adrenal glands.
 I couldn’t function as a normal human being unless I was taking thyroid medication.

 The thyroid is a gland that controls the function of all the organs in the body including your metabolism by releasing hormones.
 When it doesn’t work properly, it affects your entire body.
 Organs, digestion, hormones, your overall sense of wellbeing and energy levels.
-Needless to say I was a mess.
+Needless to say, I was a mess.

 Even though it looked impossible, I had heard that the body has the ability to heal itself and I chose to believe that –I just had to figure out how.

 I thought it simply cannot be that I must take a pill every single day for the rest of life to live a normal life.
-Unfortunately western medicine is for the most part designed to only treat symptoms and not the cause of a problem, and it does so with drugs that have side effects that are worse than the symptoms they suppress.
+Unfortunately, western medicine is for the most part designed to only treat symptoms and not the cause of a problem, and it does so with drugs that have side effects that are worse than the symptoms they suppress.
 This leads to many people being on multiple drugs and never really achieving optimal health.

 Don’t get me wrong, western medicine can be useful in treating acute situations and emergencies.
 However, long term use of pharmaceutical drugs seems to be the answer in the western world.
 This also fuels a large profitable pharmaceutical industry, which tells you to ask your doctor about their drugs.